AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

 Currently we have option 3 for handling unexpected exceptions but not with the necessary /EHa compiler option (at least not for all modules).
 The reason why this is OK IMHO is that we do not set the default translator but rather SetUnhandledExceptionFilter() which will be called only if there is not appropriate __catch() statement.
-Therefore whenever the filter is called  a serious ocurred and we will live with the stack not being properly unwound before we reach our error handling code.
+Therefore whenever the filter is called  a serious occurred and we will live with the stack not being properly unwound before we reach our error handling code.
 In fact this may even be good as we don't know whether the program is in some bad condition.
 In